Dru-Edwards/CAM-OS/docs/legal/COMPLIANCE_CHECKLIST.md

 # Compliance Documentation Checklist

-*Last Updated: May 27, 2025*
+*Last Updated: May 27, 2025* *(Updated with completed documentation)*

 ## Overview

 This document provides a comprehensive checklist of compliance documentation for the Complete Arbitration Mesh (CAM Protocol).
-It outlines what documentation has been created, what still needs to be developed, and the implementation status of each item.
+It outlines the documentation that has been created and the implementation status of each item.
+All required legal documentation has now been completed, with technical implementation of controls still in progress.

 ## Compliance Documentation Status